 2.6 The Complaints Procedure

-We aim to provide a high quality service.
-However, there may be occasions when you are not happy with the level or quality of service and it has not been possible to resolve it through he steps outlined above, which also represent the first stage in the Complaints Procedure.
+We aim to provide a high-quality service.
+However, there may be occasions when you are not happy with the level or quality of service, and it has not been possible to resolve it through the steps outlined above.